chengzhag/chengzhang-academic/content/project/ball_on_big_plate/index.md

 After the work was done and tested by ourselves, we packed it with cardboard then handed it over to the competition organizer.

 ![package](IMG_20170812_225850_001.jpg)

+## Final test

+After a successful test in front of the judges of Sichuan division and a small test on our electronic design capabilities, we stepped into our journey to Xi'an.
+Here show some photos taken along the trip.

+{{< gallery album="xian" >}}